 4. Take regular breaks, and look for things to do around the house that don’t involve screens

 It’s easy to get caught up in your work, an online course or a new Netflix series and forget about everything else – including the need to take a break.
 We’ve all been there and we often emerge blinking into the daylight several hours later, wondering where the time went.
-During lockdown, it’s particularly important that you avoid spending too much time in front of screens without taking regular breaks if you want to avoid not only screen fatigue, but cabin fever too.

 Try taking a 5-10 minute break every hour and if you can, set aside a section of your day to spend doing something away from your screens such as baking, practicing mindfulness, organising your home, or even having a nap.
 This will give your eyes a rest and help to reconnect you with the present moment.
 It’s often when we do this, that we feel most relaxed and at peace.

 5. Make sure you are sitting comfortably and that you look after your eyes